opensearch-project/documentation-website/_dashboards/workspace/workspace-acl.md

 To add groups, follow these steps:

 1. Select the **Add Groups** button to open the modal.
 The modal displays one empty `Group ID` field by default.
-2. Choose an access level: **Read only,** **Read and write,** or **Admin**.
+2. Choose an access level: **Read only**, **Read and write**, or **Admin**.
-3. Use **Add another group** for multiple users.
-Avoid duplicate or existing `Group ID` fields to avoid errors.
+3. Use **Add another group** to add multiple groups.
+Do not use duplicate or existing `Group ID` fields to avoid errors.
 4. Resolve any errors before finalizing.
-Successfully added users appear on the collaborators table.
+Successfully added users appear in the collaborators table.

 ### Modifying access levels

-You can modify the collaborators' access levels after adding them to the collaborators table if you have the required permissions.
+You can modify collaborators access levels after adding them to the collaborators table if you have the required permissions.
 Collaborators can be assigned any access level.
-However, if all **Admin** collaborators are changed to lower access levels, then only dashboard admins can manage workspace collaboration.
+However, if all **Admin** collaborators are changed to lower access levels, then only admins can manage workspace collaboration.

 #### Modifying individual access levels

-To modify aa single collaborator's access level, follow these steps:
+To modify a single collaborator's access level, follow these steps:

 1. Select the action icon on the right of the table row.
 2. Select **Change access level** from the dropdown menu.
 3. Choose the desired access level from the list.
-4. Confirm the change in the modal that appears, and select **Confirm**.
+4. Confirm the change in the modal that appears and select **Confirm**.
 The collaborator's access level is updated in the table upon confirmation.

 #### Modifying access levels in batch